Russia targets UK activist via Interpol

 Interpol declined to say what it did.

-It told this website in a statement that each “red notice” was “examined” to ensure that it did not have “a political, military, religious or racial character.”
+It told this website on Thursday that it "examined" each “red notice” to ensure that it did not have “a political, military, religious, or racial character.”

-But the police agency also circulates other alerts, such as so-called diffusions, which undergo less scrutiny.
+But the police agency also circulates other alerts, such as “diffusions”, which undergo less scrutiny.

 Magnitsky affair

-Browder used to run a hedge fund in Russia but became a human rights campaigner after he and his accountant, Sergei Magnitsky, exposed a $230 million corruption scheme.
+Browder used to run a hedge fund in Russia.
+He became a human rights campaigner after he and his accountant, Sergei Magnitsky, exposed a $230 million corruption scheme.

 Money from the scheme has since been traced to the inner circle of Russian leader Vladimir Putin.